ericma2014/etris/README.md

-# etris
-## Embeddable Tetris Engine
+# etris - Embeddable Tetris Engine

-Use the embeddable Tetris gaming engine to add a game wherever one is needed, there is always space for Tetris.
+Use the embeddable Tetris gaming engine to add a game wherever one is needed, there is always space left for Tetris :)

 It has been designed to be really easy to use and integrate.
-Just implement one or two function hooks, user input and timer ticks logic, and your done!
+Just implement one or two function hooks, user input and timer ticks logic, and you're done!

-### Status
+## Status

 Stable.
 Is running on low-end ARM Cortex-M3 devices as well as high-end x86 workstations.

 Was originally hosted on [https://code.google.com/p/etris/] and haven't been touched since Jul 2, 2012.

-### Credits
+## Credits

-Credis is written and maintained by Jonas Romfelt simply because it is fun.
+etris is written and maintained by Jonas Romfelt simply because it is fun.

+# Examples

-## Basic game example using SDL
+## Playable demo using SDL

 Included for demonstration purposes is a playable Tetris game using SDL as back-end for screen drawing, font rendering and user input event handling.

 ![etris SDL screen shot](https://github.com/romfelt/etris/raw/master/img/etris-sdl.png "etris")

+## Basic game template

-The intention is to provide a simple example that could be used as template for new users.
+Below a simple example that could be used as template for new users.
 In most examples error handling has been left out for simplicity.
+Just implement the hooks and play!

 ```c
 #include <stdio.h>